MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/UR5-nonstocked-installation.md

 ![](media/Picture7.png)

+### Apply the package update
-8. Once package saves Done button becomes available.
+1. Once package saves Done button becomes available.
 Click Done.
 LCS next will verify the package, this process can take few minutes to an hour.

-9. Navigate to environment details and select **Maintain** and **Apply Updates**
+2. Navigate to environment details and select **Maintain** and **Apply Updates**

 ![](media/Picture8.png)

-10. Select the package Saved in the previous step and **Apply.**
+3. Select the package Saved in the previous step and **Apply.**

 ![](media/Picture9.png)

-11. Confirm the installation of the Update, select **Yes**:
+4. Confirm the installation of the Update, select **Yes**:

 ![](media/Picture10.png)

-12. Second confirmation that the Application will be updated, select **Yes**:
+5. Second confirmation that the Application will be updated, select **Yes**:

 ![](media/Picture11.png)

-13. *Servicing* will begin and apply the update:
+6. *Servicing* will begin and apply the update:

 ![](media/Picture12.png)

-14.Around 2 hrs later you should have the update applied, note the Application release is
+7.Around 2 hrs later you should have the update applied, note the Application release is

 Microsoft Dynamics 365 for Finance and Operations (10.0.15) and the status is